fuchain/librarian-module/SourceCode/README.md

-# Librarian Blockchain-based
+# BSMW - Book Share Management without warehouse

-Librarian Module is the book-share without warehouse based on Blockchain platform.
+Librarian Module is the book-share without warehouse based on **Blockchain platform**.
 This repository is for the whole system.

+FPT University Summer 2019 - Capstone Project

+## Stacks:

+- Javascript
+- Golang
+- Node.js, Express.js
+- Vue.js, Webpack, Babel
+- Socket.io
+- MongoDB
+- BigchainDB
+- Redis (caching & message broker)
+- Docker, Docker Compose, Docker Swarm
+- Ansible script (deployment)

-## Run and Test
+## Development

 Running and testing the latest version of Librarian Module cannot be easier.
 Make sure you have a recent version of [Docker Compose](https://docs.docker.com/compose/install/) installed.
 When you are ready, fire up a terminal and run: